polymonster/diig/README.md

 It provides a record store agnostic audio player with a familiar social media infinite scrolling interface to allow users to dig for new releases and provide click through links to stores to buy.
 Feeds and snippets are cached which also enables offline browsing.

-The aim is to be extensible so more record stores, sections and views can be added from different sources.
+The aim is to be extensible so more record stores, genre sections and views can be added from different sources.
 The current scope of the sites and sections that are being monitored is opinionated and targeted to a small group of friends, but the overall goal is to allow community contribution and expand the project.

 <p align="center">
     <img src="https://github.com/polymonster/dig/raw/main/media/dig.gif"/>